novucs/tennis/README.md

   - Average: `O(n log n)`
   - Worst: `O(n log n)`

+## User interface
+The static solutions method of taking in data is via the default files as provided for the assignment.
+This makes sense as we do not expect this data to change at all during the player ranking and reward finding process.
+One change was made to the provided files, since I dislike having hardcoded values in my programs.
+I added the difficulty level of each tournament when they're defined in the `tournaments.csv` file as an extra column.
+Other than that, they are as they were provided.

+Whereas in the solution for streamed data, I decided to take an entirely different route as we are expecting the data to come in at different times and want to update the leader boards live.
+I introduced a method of receiving user input via command line, using a state-based model to easily parse all the required information on tournaments.
+This means when each game is running, it's possible to update the player scores and each of the leader boards become automatically updated and sorted.

 ## Other notes
 - The library numpy was used in this project, not for ease of use but to emulate a proper C-style array of immutable size.